Aditi22222/Selenium/README.md

 ![Screenshot 2024-03-07 114828](https://github.com/Aditi22222/Selenium/assets/162342704/68e0fece-95e4-49fe-9964-c0e9ea4daf0b)

 ### Step 6: Run Your Selenium Tests

 1. Right-click on your test class and select "Run As" -> "JUnit Test".
 2. Eclipse will execute your Selenium tests using the configured WebDriver and display the results in the JUnit view.

-That's it!
-You've now set up a basic Selenium project using JDK, Maven, and Eclipse.
-You can expand upon this setup by adding additional dependencies, configuring test suites, and integrating with other testing frameworks as needed.